-Wake up on Easter Sunday to this delicious German Easter bread with a delicious marzipan and almond filling.
-This easy bread is full of the sweet richness that you may have been missing during Lent.
-If not an Easter treat this wreath cake will be a welcome on any occasion.
+Wake up on Easter Sunday to this delicious German Easter bread with a marzipan and almond filling.
+This easy bread is full of the sweet richness that is perfect for breaking Lent.
+This wreath cake will make your Easter Brunch extra special.

-The Easter bread tradition is a custom that is still very much alive in Germany and southern Europe.
-The traditional time to bake Easter bread is on Easter Saturday (Kar-Samstag in German).
-On this day the family typically starts preparation for the Easter breakfast.
-While your whole kitchen will smell heavenly you need to have patience and wait until Sunday to enjoy the fruit of your labor.
+The tradition of baking Easter bread is still very much alive in Germany and Southern Europe.
+The traditional time to bake Easter bread is on Easter Saturday (Kar-Samstag in German), as families begin preparing for the Easter breakfast.
+While the kitchen fills with the heavenly aroma of freshly baked bread, patience is required—you must wait until Sunday to enjoy the fruits of your labor.

 Easter bread in German is called “Osterbrot”.
 "Ostern" is the word for Easter in German.
 "Brot" is the word for bread.
 However, there are several different shapes for the bread.
 Each shape has a different name.